hpc-ulisboa/UVE/README.md

 - uve_examples_docs: documentation, examples and codes used for benchmarking
 - uve_compiler: set of scripts and source code to patch and compile gcc with the UVE extension ISA

-**Note that the gem5 source version is prior to the one used at the ISCA paper, we will not publish the latest source code.**
+**Note that this is a work-in-progress version and some bugs may still exist.**